Seinfeld Baseball References

 Keith Hernandez

-Jerry and George met the Mets player Keith Hernandez in the locker room of their health club.
+Jerry and George met Mets player Keith Hernandez in the locker room of their health club.
 He is a big fan of Jerry's comedy and he becomes awkwardly entangled with Elaine and Jerry.
-Kramer and Newman hate him, though, and they accuse him of spitting on them after a game (Newman recalls that it was June 14, 1987, Mets/Phillies, in which the Mets blew a ninth-inning lead and caused the Phillies to rally for the win).
+Kramer and Newman hate him, though, and they accuse him of spitting on them after a game (Newman recalls that it was June 14, 1987, Mets/Phillies, in which the Mets blew a 9th-inning lead and caused the Phillies to rally for the win).
 They later find out that it was his teammate, relief pitcher Roger McDowell, who had spit on them instead.
 Kramer and Newman apologize to Hernandez, and they help him with his moving. ("The Boyfriend", two-part episode)

 Can you hit two home runs mister?

 Kramer tells Yankee star Paul O'Neill he has promised a sick boy that O'Neill will hit two home runs in that day's game.
 O'Neill gets one home run and a triple with an error, but Kramer insists, "Come on, Bobby, that's just as good!"

 And that boys is how you do it

 During his tenure as assistant to the Yankees' traveling secretary, George is temporarily brilliant from lack of sex and teaches Bernie Williams and Derek Jeter how to hit.
 George hits home run after home run in batting practice. ("The Abstinence")

 George sidetracks Danny Tartabull's promised appearance on a public television fund raiser to chase down a driver that he (wrongly) thinks gave them the finger. ("The Pledge Drive")